 The behaviour of people responsible for success

-Systems Engineers or developers in general have an even wider responsibility, being responsible for the success of the system not only during the project, but also after delivery, in operation, maintenance, and disposal.
-After the project, our system has to deal all on its own, by design, with the behaviour of its users as the designers aren't available anymore to hold hands.
-This calls for thoroughly understanding how humans behave, to make sure that the system successfully performs its mission, together with the humans using it, and other humans being affected by it.
+Systems Engineers, or developers in general, have an even wider responsibility, being responsible for the success of the system not only during the project, but also after delivery, in operation, maintenance, and disposal.
+After the project, our system has to deal all on its own, by design, with the behaviour of its users, as the designers aren't available anymore to 'hold hands' of the system.
+This calls for thoroughly understanding how humans actually behave, to make sure that the system successfully performs its mission, together with the humans using it, as well as other humans being affected by it.

 Before understanding the particularities of other people's behaviour, it's good to start with understanding our own behaviour, and from there extrapolate and extend our understanding of all types of behaviour.
 On the following pages we'll discuss some elements of human behaviour which may pose risks for the successful, and timely delivery of the systems our projects are supposed to produce.